Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 more to be added

+### SSL Certificate Management Tasks

+#### "Upload File" Request

+The inputs and outputs of the request are explained below:

+    NewFileUploadContent

+#### "Create Key from Uploaded File" Request

+The inputs and outputs of the request are explained below:

+Input:
+    NewFileUploadName       - The name of the file that was uploaded to /var/config/rest/downloads/ from the "Upload File" request or directly via scp or some other means.
+    NewFileUploadContent    - The content being uploaded so calculations for size and Content-Range can be calculated.
+Output:
+    NewFileUploadID             - The ID of the file upload, can be used later to check on the status of teh key creation.
+Ideally, it is "FINISHED"-- but if not it can provide some troubleshooting information.

+#### "Create Cert from Uploaded File" Request

+The inputs and outputs of the request are explained below:

+Input:
+    NewFileUploadName       - The name of the file that was uploaded to /var/config/rest/downloads/ from the "Upload File" request or directly via scp or some other means.
+    NewFileUploadContent    - The content being uploaded so calculations for size and Content-Range can be calculated.
+Output:
+    NewFileUploadID             - The ID of the file upload, can be used later to check on the status of teh key creation.
+Ideally, it is "FINISHED"-- but if not it can provide some troubleshooting information.

+#### "Get SSL Object Creation Status" Request

+The inputs and outputs of the request are explained below:

+    Input:
+        NewFileUploadID - The ID of a previous SSL Object Creation request.
+    Output:
+        None, REST is returned with status and, potentially, error information.

 ### Troubleshooting

 1. Always check the pre-requisits for the request that had an error and ensure that the appropriate environment variables have correct values